 I keep struggling with one difficult part of a piece, how should I tackle it?

 If you struggle with a particular part of a piece of music, keep practising that part in isolation until it improves.
 Don’t be tempted to continue playing having played a section incorrectly, you will just form bad habits which will be difficult to rectify later down the line.
 Learning the piano is all about muscle memory so practising that one tricky bit lots of times will solve the problem.
 If you or your child find the repetition boring, you can try playing it differently each time: play staccato, legato, loud, soft, slowly or quickly.
 Try building up the section note by note too.

 If you want to improve your speed, accuracy and agility then yes!
 Scales are great to help you learn which black notes to play in particular key signatures, they will help you find your way around the piano and get your fingers used to moving quickly and accurately.
 Actually I’ve found that most people enjoy playing scales.
 I think people enjoy feeling the patterns in the scales and find the process of learning and mastering scales quite satisfying.

 Will I need to sing?

-If you'd like to find out more about piano lessons with Jenna, please get in touch by clicking the button below, or head over to the Fanfare Music Facebook page for tips and ideas for enjoying the piano and music in general.
+If you'd like to find out more about instrument lessons with Jenna, please get in touch by clicking the button below, or head over to the Fanfare Music Facebook page for tips and ideas for enjoying the piano/guitar and music in general.